✨ We're excited to announce we've raised a €5M Seed led by EQT Ventures

 As you contribute a portion of your salary towards your pension pot throughout your work life, you collect enough to sustain yourself in retirement.

-Having a workplace pension arrangement is also important because relying only on the State Pension, which is just £203.85 a week as of 2023, may not be sufficient to manage your retirement expenses.
+Having a workplace pension arrangement is also essential because relying only on the new State Pension, which is just £221.20 a week in 2024-25, may not be sufficient to manage your retirement expenses.

 In an auto-enrolment pension scheme, your employer contributes towards your pension fund, and you get tax relief from the government.